ako/CsvServices/readme.md

 Mendix module to easily import and export csv files.
 It provides:
  * A rest endpoint for all entities supporting csv data format.
 Basically a Excel Exporter, Excel Importer meets Rest services.
 This enables you to automate csv export and import using script, reducing the number of manual actions required.
  * Microflow activities to import and export csv data.
- * Support for comma, semicolon, and tab delimited data, both single line and multiline.
+ * Support for comma, semicolon, tab, and configurable delimited data, both single line and multiline.

 Currently this serves 2 main use cases: